Welcome the Abomination

 While the horse continued to gallop up the stairs, I hacked and slashed any nearby enemies.
-Their armor were effortlessly cut through by my claws, making it easier for me to fight.
-I jumped off the horse, and onto the enemies back.
+Their armor was effortlessly cut through by my claws, making it easier for me to fight.
+I jumped off the horse and onto the enemies back.
 My left arm also changed into my dragon form, skewering the enemy with one hit.

 I pushed forward, jumping, dodging, and even rolling out of harm’s way.
-Up before me was David, Anna, Hiroto, Sun, and Sara in a high quality armor and swords, fighting against Crow head-to-head.
+Before me was David, Anna, Hiroto, Sun, and Sara in high-quality armor and swords, fighting against Crow head-to-head.

 “David!”
 Sara yelled in fear that he could be hurt.
 “Heal!”
 A soft green light surrounded David’s body, allowing him to recuperate.

 Sun, Hiroto, and Anna simultaneously attacked.
-They pushed back Crow, before he could even attempt to kill to David.
-For a five man team they were doing great in keeping Crow back from taking the lead.
+They pushed back Crow before he could even attempt to kill David.
+For a five-man team, they were doing great in keeping Crow back from taking the lead.

 “Thanks.”
 David wobbled up, he glanced down at his broken sword and frowned.
-He casted aside his broken sword, and pulled another one on his hip that he carried.
+He cast aside his broken sword and pulled another one on his hip that he carried.

 “David!”
 I shouted, cutting my way towards them.
 “Catch!”
 Throwing it over my head, it flew in a perfect arch.

-David ran forward and jumped to catch the necklace that I threw at him, and when he opened his palm he was surprised in what he had.
+David ran forward and jumped to catch the necklace that I threw at him, and when he opened his palm, he was surprised at what he had.

 “Siva said to stay alive!”
 I yelled.
-I punched a soldier in the face, causing the soldier to be flung backwards.
+I punched a soldier in the face, causing the soldier to be flung backward.

 When Crow saw me, he swiveled out of harm’s way in the air.
 “Oh?!
 If it isn’t Berry.”
 He said with glee.
-“I got tired of waiting and I been searching for you.
+“I got tired of waiting, and I was searching for you.
 You disappeared so suddenly from my sister.
-Instead you left her with some beefed up Beast-kin.
-I’m actually quite surprised that he can hold his own against my sister, but eventually he’s going to die.
+Instead, you left her with some beefed-up Beast-kin.
+I’m actually quite surprised that he can hold his own against my sister, but eventually, he’s going to die.
 You left him there to fend for yourself so you can live another day.”